-The type of product, its customs tariff number and the field of use determines which of the two is to be issued.
+The type of product, its customs tariff number, and the field of use determines which of the two is to be issued.
 Both documents may be issued for:

 - a specific delivery (with indication of the invoice and delivery contract number)

-- serial production (with a validity of one, three or five years)
+- serial production (with a validity of one, three, or five years)

-Procedure for certification of products generally contains:
+The procedure for certifying products generally contains:

-- filing and consideration of the application for certification,
+- filing and consideration of the application for certification

-- analysis of submitted documentation,
+- analysis of submitted documentation

-- a decision on the application indicating the certification model,
+- a decision on the application indicating the certification model

-- inspection of production,
+- inspection of production

-- certification of production provided by the certification model,
+- certification of production provided by the certification model

-- the issuance of the certificate of conformity, the granting of licenses and introduction of certified products in the system registry,
+- the issuance of the certificate of conformity, the granting of licenses, and introduction of certified products in the system registry

-- recognition of the certificate of conformity issued by a foreign authority,
+- recognition of the certificate of conformity issued by a foreign authority

-- technical supervision of certified products within the process of its manufacturing,
+- technical supervision of certified products within the process of its manufacturing

-The Certification model on products delivery should be determined by the certification agency in consultation with the applicant to start work on certification.
-Selection of the certification model depends on the type of product, its amount and other production state baseline data.
-Once the test results in an accredited laboratory turn out positive, appropriate certificates can be issued.
+The certification model on product delivery should be determined by the certification agency in consultation with the applicant to start work on certification.
+Selection of the certification model depends on the type of product, the quantity, and other production state baseline data.
+Once the test results in an accredited laboratory are completed, appropriate certificates can be issued.